kenanidkk/K.A.I-ToS/README.md

 Attempt to exploit, hack, or disrupt the Bots or servers

 5. Data and Privacy
-The Bots may collect data such as Discord usernames, user IDs, and command usage logs to function properly.
+The Bots may collect data such as Discord usernames, user & server IDs, and command usage logs to function properly.
 Please refer to the Privacy Policy for details.

 6. No Warranty
 The Bots are provided "as is" without warranty of any kind.
 The developer does not guarantee uptime, accuracy, or performance.